KlaatuCarpenter/RockPaperScissors/README.md

 - The contract decides and rewards the winner with token wagered.
 - Players can bet their previous winnings.
 Tokens are deposited in smart contract.
 Withdrawal are possible anytime except during the game.
 - To entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player, the institution of `terminateGame` was used.
 After 5 minutes without other player responding the player can terminate the game and win double wager.
 - To place a wager a player should have two times more tokens deposited in smart contract to prevent uncooperativness as above.
+- Each player can place in wager an amount of his own.
+During the game wagers of two players are compared and the smaller amount is taken into consideration.

 To optimize gas:
 - Custom errors are defined.